TrellixVulnTeam/swahilipython_SCMU/Doc/faq/extending.rst

 alternatives for wrapping C++ libraries.

-How can I execute arbitrary Python statements from C?
+How can I execute arbitrary Python statements kutoka C?
 -----------------------------------------------------

 The highest-level function to do this is :c:func:`PyRun_SimpleString` which takes